buckaroogeek/unifi-pihole-doh-docker/README.md

 31 May      | Added docker-compose-farmos.yaml - docker configuration for farmos and database.
 FarmOS (farmos.org) is an open source farm management application that I am exploring for my small hay business.

 ## Target
-A home or small office network that uses [Ubiquiti](https://www.ubnt.com) Unifi equipment and would benefit from a [Pi-Hole](https://www.pi-hole.net) DNS server and DNS-Over-HTTPS for encryption of DNS queries to upstream DNS provider(s).
+A home or small office network that uses [Ubiquiti](https://www.ubnt.com) Unifi equipment and would benefit from a [Pi-Hole](https://www.pi-hole.net) DNS server which uses a pfsense firewall provides DNS-Over-TLS (DOT) encryption of DNS queries to upstream DNS provider(s).

 Important Note: this configuration is designed for a home network that is double NATed by my ISP and behind a couple of firewalls I manage.
 It can be adapted to other environments but will need a thorough understanding of the security implications when doing so.